 What Are Fly Boxes?

-Fly boxes or fly cases, provide the perfect storage and protection for any angler that uses fishing flies.
+Fly boxes or fly cases provide the perfect storage and protection for any angler who uses fishing flies.

 Fly fishing flies are fishing hooks to which artificial materials such as feathers, fur, and hairs are attached.
-These flies are therefore somewhat fragile and since they can cost quite a lot of money, then they need to be taken care of inside a fly box.
+These flies are, therefore, somewhat fragile, and since they can cost quite a lot of money, they need to be stored inside a fly box.

 What Are Fly Boxes Made From?

 Fly boxes are made from wood, plastic, or aluminum.
 They are available in multiple different shapes and sizes.
-Certain boxes are designed for specific flies but some boxes are more universal.
+Certain boxes are designed for specific flies, but some are more universal.

 Traditional fly “roll types” or fly wallets are made from cloth or sometimes sheepskin and are generally used for holding streamers.